bogdan-kulynych/textfool/README.md

 ![Examples of adversarial examples](images/examples.png)

 Well, kind of realistic-looking.
-This is a proof of concept showing the "imperceptible" adversarial examples for text classifiers.
+This is a proof of concept showing "imperceptible" adversarial examples for text classifiers.

 ## Setup